GitGuru4DevOps-Venkatesh/Job-Support-DevOps/README.md

 The ELK Stack is a popular solution for centralized logging.
 Here’s how to set it up:

 1. **Deploy Elasticsearch**:
-   - Create a `elasticsearch-deployment.yaml` file with the following content:
+   a- Create a `elasticsearch-deployment.yaml` file with the following content:
    ```yaml
    apiVersion: apps/v1
    kind: Deployment